 I’ve had a lot of experience over the past couple of years with international money transfers, as I am regularly switching between currencies.
-So lets get onto the dreaded money transfer…
+So let’s get onto the dreaded money transfer — and make it easy.

 So you want to send money TO the Netherlands?

 People transfer money all the time to the residing country.
 Maybe you have an overseas business?
 Or maybe you have savings tied up in your home country and want to access them.
 Transferring to the Netherlands is especially relevant if you are moving here and are moving thousands of dollars, yen, or pesos over.

-So I’m going to use the UK as an example, as I’ve had personal experience with it.
-Here’s the real cost of sending your money to the lovely NL vs alternatives such as TransferWise.
+I’m going to use the UK as an example, as I’ve had personal experience with it.
+Here’s the real cost of fees when sending your money to the lovely Netherlands vs alternatives such as TransferWise.

-So, yeah as you can see, it doesn’t look great.
-When I first moved to the Netherlands, my bank was charging me £25 to send money over (+ taking even more money through their crappy exchange rate).
+As you can see, it doesn’t look great.
+When I first moved to the Netherlands, my bank was charging me £25 every time I needed to send money over (+ taking even more money through their crappy exchange rate).
 It eventually went down to £10 (not naming any names COUGH Natwest), but it’s still wasted money that you needn’t spend.